parikshitdeshmukh/SecuredPublisherSubscriber/README.md

 their Topics of interest.
 Publishers can publish data for multiple topics; and, subscribers will receive the data for Topics they have subscribed to.
-* Broker is like a medium that facilitates the flow of the data with efficient speed and takes care of heavy operations like ...handling multiple transactions
+* Broker is like a medium that facilitates the flow of the data with efficient speed and takes care of heavy operations like:
+⋅⋅*handling multiple transactions
 ..*connecting with database
 ..*handling node failure
 ..*persisting snapshot of subscribers